Seraff/taxus/docs/basics.rst

 Cladogram View
 ##############
-To enter the cladogram view of the tree select :menuselection:`Edit --> Select Descendants` in Main Menu.
+To enter or exit the cladogram view of the tree select :menuselection:`Edit --> Toggle Cladogram View` in Main Menu.

-Select the option again to return to the standard view.

 Rerooting and Clade Rotation
 ############################